Carolyn Freiwald

 I advise students seeking Master’s and undergraduate degrees, including human osteology, zooarchaeology, and archaeological chemistry.
 I have projects in the US, Guatemala, and Belize and am happy to talk with prospective students about their ideas and interests.
 Current student research topics include isotopic migration to Ambergis Caye, Belize, bone tool production at Ucanal, Guatemala, ‘dirt’ eating in Zambia and the US South, and diet and mobility at Chicoloapan, Central Mexico.

 2023.
+Freiwald, Carolyn.
+Oxygen isotope values in the Maya region.
+In Isotopic Proveniencing and Mobility: The State of Research, TD Price (Ed), pp. 67-84.
+Springer, Cham2023.
 Freiwald, C. “Oxygen Isotope Values in the Maya Region.”
 In Isotopic Proveniencing and Mobility: The Current State of Research, pp. 67-84.
 Cham: Springer International Publishing.

 2023.
 McNeil, C, E Barrios, O Gómez, C Freiwald, M Díaz, N Meissner, M Colin.
 2023.
 Hablando con los dioses: analizando las ofrendas de la plaza de los siete templos y del sur de Tikal.
 In Simposio de investigaciones arqueológicas en Guatemala, pp. 63-78.
 Instituto de Antropología e Historia, Asociación Tikal.